pinglainstitute/energy-gdp-emissions/README.md

 Herfindahl-Hirschmann Index

-Since the proportions are in percent values, when the value is close to 10,000, this indicates that the countries are highly dependent on one energy type.

-When HHI value gets lower, this implies that the share amount of resources are more diversified.
+This has a range (0, 1).
+Value close to 1 indicates high level of concentration of one resource/category.
+Value close to 0 indicates that the resources are diversifed.

 * `hhi_detailed`: HHI of total energy for all energy resources.
 Decrease in the value indicates that the country's attempts to diversify the energy resources.

 * `hhi_fossil`: HHI of total fossil-resource energy.
 Since there are different intensities on different resources and it helps to distinguish different-resource-heavy nations.

 ### Code